ThasianX/ElegantTimeline-SwiftUI/README.md

 What you can learn:
   - Custom gestures for different page turns: the calendar has a different animation for its page turn than the other views
+  - The paging animation when you move from the list to the menu view: rounding the corners and decreasing the height of the list view
+    - This feature actually gave me a headache.
+If you actually try to round the corners of the list view itself, the list gets offset and all kinds of wack happens.
+I've actually reduced all the sideeffects by just layering a view with a transparent inner `RoundedRectangle` with its edges in black.
   - Use of `GestureMask` while paging
   - Animating and offsetting the monthly calendar properly to have that bit of list background showing to the right
   - Overlaying the list and configuring opacity to achieve a smooth fade effect while paging